-While the treatment plan was managing the disease, it had also eliminated Warren’s ability to carry her own children.
+While the treatment plan was managing the disease, it also meant that Warren couldn't carry her own children.

-“It was frustrating because I always wanted to be a mom,” Warren said.
+“It was frustrating because I always wanted to be a mom,” she said.
 “I felt like it was my fault that we couldn't have kids.
 It was like a black cloud.”

 And there was more: Katie’s history of cancer prevented many agencies from approving an adoption at all.
 But the Warrens say the adversity only strengthened their faith.

-“I believe that God works all things together for the good of those who love Him,” said Warren, who’s a nurse.
+“I believe that God works all things together for the good of those who love Him,” said Warren, a nurse.
 “And in the moment of an uphill battle, it may not seem like what is happening is good, but there's been good that's come out of having cancer each time.”
-The couple, who live in Clemmons, North Carolina, was able to adopt their son, Wilson, in 2012.

 “It's emerged through research that there is a special kind of ovarian cancer called low-grade cancer.
 These low-grade cancers behave differently than your standard – they tend to be more slow-growing and more commonly seen in young women like Katie,” Skinner said.

 Skinner also explained that ovarian cancer was once called the “silent killer,” as many women presented with advanced disease, with seemingly minimal symptoms.